 - The extension does not come forward from the front of the house

-- Rear extension – no more than three meters depth from the original rear of the house if it’s a terraced or semi-detached property or four metres depth if it’s a detached property
+- Rear extension – no more than eight metres depth from the original rear of the house if it’s a detached property or no more than six metres for any other house

 - Side extension – doesn’t have a width of more than half that of the original house